MATCH_RECOGNIZE

 Usage example

 Here is a real-world example of pattern recognition in a data stream produced by an IoT device whose buttons trigger certain events.
-Let's assume you need to find and process the following sequence of button clicks: button 1
+Let's assume you need to find and process the following sequence of button clicks: button 1, button 2, and button 3.

 The structure of the data to transmit is as follows: